MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/bpp-security.md

 1. Open the **Users list** page, and select a user.
 1. Select **View access**.
 The dimension groups that the user has access to are shown on the left side of the page, and the dimension access details are shown on the right side.

 In the **Dimension group details** section, the dimension values are shown below the dimension, and the access level is shown to the right of the dimension values.

-If the dimension value is shown as **ALL**, the user has access to all dimension values that currently exist and will also have access to any new dimension values that are created in the future.
-If the dimension value is shown as a list of dimension values, the user has access to the dimension values that are listed but won't have access to dimension values that are created in the future.
+- If the dimension value is shown as **ALL**, the user has access to all dimension values that currently exist.
+The user will also have access to any new dimension values that are created in the future.
+- If the dimension value is shown as a list of dimension values, the user has access to the dimension values that are listed.
+However, the user won't have access to dimension values that are created in the future.

 The user can have two types of access to dimension values: read-only access or full access.
 Full access allows the user to create, update, or delete a dimension value.

 > [!NOTE]
 > A dimension value can't be deleted if it already exists in a cube.